larntz/lemmy-directory/content/community/lemmy.dbzer0.com/buttcoin.md

 ## Description

 <blockquote class="description">
-failover for [Buttcoin](https://www.reddit.com/r/Buttcoin)<br><br>This is a community making fun of cryptocurrencies and blockchain, NFT and related technologies.
+This community was initially created as a failover for [Buttcoin](https://www.reddit.com/r/Buttcoin).
+However the mods created instead a kbin instance which you can [find here](/c/Buttcoin@kbin.social)<br><br>As such, I'm disabling this community in order to provide a centralized location.
 </blockquote>